05 Feb 2011 No Comments

-“It’s been a while,” Sakura said smugly, “so I’ll try to go easy on you.”
+“It’s been a while,” Sakura teased, “so I’ll try to go easy on you.”

 How could he resist?

-And they set to beating each other up properly.
+Then they set about to beating each other up properly.

-A good hour later, Sakura was beginning to feel the effects of a fighting on a summer day.
+An hour later, Sakura was beginning to feel the effects of a fighting on a summer day.
 The burn of exertion was in her lungs, and her limbs felt loose and warm.
+But she enjoyed it.

-Katsuro winged a fist at her.
-No chakra, no anything.
+Katsuro winged a fist at her, without chakra.
 He was just giving her an opening, seeing what she would come up with.